FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 When forecasts and schedules have been generated, they should be visible at ``http://localhost:5000/analytics``.

+.. note:: You can run workers who process jobs on different computers than the main server process.
+This can be a great architectural choice.
+Just keep in mind to use the same databases (postgres/redis) and to stick to the same FlexMeasures version on both.

 .. _how_queue_forecasting:

 How forecasting jobs are queued